 4. VSM Examples

-It’s time for a lot of explained, interactive examples.
+It’s time for lots of explained, interactive examples.

 Make sure to have read the ‘VSM in a nutshell’ summary at least! :

 - Full Story and Various examples

 - Bidents: more examples

 - Bidents: with numbers, and more on ‘implicit vs explicit ‘context’